pietervdvn/MapComplete/Docs/CalculatedTags.md

   - distanceTo
   - overlapWith
   - closest
+  - closestn
   - memberships
-  - score

 ### distanceTo

  Calculates the distance between the feature and a specified point in kilometer.
 The input should either be a pair of coordinates, a geojson feature or the ID of an object

-  0. longitude
+  0. feature OR featureID OR longitude
-  1. latitude
+  1. undefined OR latitude

 ### overlapWith